EBolle/Data-Pipelines-with-Airflow/README.md

 # Data Pipelines with Airflow

-Due to the steady increase of more and complexer data warehouse ETL jobs Sparkify decided to start using Airflow.
+Due to the steady increase of more and complexer data warehouse ETL jobs, Sparkify decided to start using Airflow.
 This tool allows them to automate and monitor their complex ETL jobs via a user friendly UI, and allows their Data Engineers to write the pipelines in Python.